ministryofjustice/hmpps-template-typescript/README.md

 More information about the template project including features can be found [here](https://dsdmoj.atlassian.net/wiki/spaces/NDSS/pages/3488677932/Typescript+template+project).

-Documentation to create new service is located [here](https://tech-docs.hmpps.service.justice.gov.uk/creating-new-services/).
+Documentation to create new services is located [here](https://tech-docs.hmpps.service.justice.gov.uk/creating-new-services/).

 ## Creating a Cloud Platform namespace